LongchongWang/FE-blog/README.md

 fun(tar);
 console.log(tar); // [1]
 ```
 The strategy used by ECMAscript is [call-by-sharing](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_sharing)(also referred to as call-by-object or call-by-object-sharing), which evaluates the reference of an object and passes its copy to functions.
+Therefore, function could have access to origin object by that reference copy, but this accessibility will lost after reassign the argument's reference.
 What if the arguments are primitive values?
 ECMAscript also evaluates their values and passes over copies of those values.
 Except ECMAscript, call-by-sharing is also used by Python, Java, Ruby, Scheme, AppleScript and many others.

 But people in community used to say ECMAscript and Java uses [call-by-value](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_value) strategy.
-Well, strict call-by-value strategy means deep copies of arguments will be evaluated and passed when they are non-primitive, and this is what happens in C and C++ when pass structures to a function.
-Therefore, there will be big performance issues when non-primitive values are the main data carriers for function arguments.
+Well, strict call-by-value strategy means that deep copies of arguments will be evaluated and passed when they are non-primitive, and this is what happens in C and C++ when pass structures to a function.
+Therefore, there will be serious performance issues when non-primitive values are the main data carriers for function arguments.
 Obviously, this strategy is more safe because we don't need to worry about modifying an origin object unconsciously by pass it to functions.

 Another similar strategy is [call-by-reference](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_reference), which pass the variable's reference (not copy of value) to function.
 This typically means that the function can modify (i.e. assign to) the variable used as argument — something that will be seen by (or impacted on) its caller.
 Call-by-reference can therefore be used to provide an additional channel of communication between the called function and the calling function.